starless-sky-protocol/docs/docs/api/messages.md

 ## Delete message

 Use this method for the receiver permanently delete an incoming message in their public key.
-This method can be used by both ends of the message, as sender and receiver, and the message is deleted for both ends.
+This method can be used by both ends of the message, as sender and receiver.
+If one receiver deletes the message, it only deletes to itself.
+If the sender deletes the message, it will be deleted to all receivers.

 > Note: this method only works if [`information.allow_message_deletion`](/configuration) is enabled on the server.